getporter/azure-plugins/README.md

 ## Secrets

 Secrets plugins allow Porter to inject secrets into credential or parameter sets.
+It also stores sensitive data referenced/generated during Porter execution.

 For example, if your team has a shared key vault with a database password, you can use the keyvault plugin to inject it as a credential or parameter when you install a bundle.

 ### Key Vault

 The `azure.keyvault` plugin resolves credentials or parameters against secrets in Azure Key Vault.
+It's also used to store any sensitive data referenced during Porter execution.

 1. Open, or create, `~/.porter/config.toml`
 1. Add the following lines to activate the Azure keyvault secrets plugin: